Azure-Samples/contoso-chat/docs/workshop/docs/02-Setup/1-Provision-And-Setup/02-Skillable.md

     - Check dev container config is `Contoso Chat (v2)` and region is `US East`
     - Click dropdown for **2-core** and verify it is `Prebuild ready`

-    !!! tip "Using the pre-build option makes your GitHub Codespaces load up faster."
+    !!! tip "Using the pre-build option makes your GitHub Codespaces load up faster.
+We will use the `msignite-LAB401` prebuild since that has the latest version of the codebase and instructions for this workshop."

 1. Click the green "Create codespace" button
     - You should see a new browser tab open to a link ending in `*.github.dev`